Robert A. Fumerton

 Bio

-On behalf of UBS, Mr. Fumerton was a lead trial lawyer in the first-ever residential mortgage-backed securities action brought by a trustee to go to trial.
-In the unprecedented trial in the U.S. District Court for the Southern District of New York, where the trustee was seeking more than $2 billion in damages, Mr. Fumerton delivered the closing argument and conducted the majority of the examinations, including the cross-examination of the plaintiff’s central expert, which received extensive media attention.
+• UBS in the first-ever residential mortgage-backed securities action brought by a trustee to go to trial.
+In the unprecedented trial in the U.S. District Court for the Southern District of New York — in which the trustee was seeking more than $2 billion in damages — Mr. Fumerton delivered the closing argument and conducted the majority of the examinations, including the cross-examination of the plaintiff’s central expert, which received extensive media attention

-Mr. Fumerton was lead counsel for Yahoo! in the Southern District of New York and Second Circuit proceedings against Microsoft seeking to vacate an emergency arbitration award granted to Microsoft concerning a strategic alliance between the parties under which Yahoo would migrate its search advertising services to Microsoft’s “Bing Ads” platform in various markets worldwide.
+• Yahoo! in Southern District of New York and U.S. Court of Appeals for the Second Circuit proceedings against Microsoft.
+Yahoo! sought to vacate an emergency arbitration award granted to Microsoft concerning a strategic alliance between the two companies under which Yahoo! would migrate its search advertising services to Microsoft’s “Bing Ads” platform in various markets worldwide

-Mr. Fumerton represented UBS and Société Générale in the landmark litigation filed by the Federal Housing Finance Authority, as conservator of Fannie Mae and Freddie Mac, arising out of the purchase of nearly $200 billion of residential mortgage-backed securities.
+• UBS and Société Générale in landmark litigation filed by the Federal Housing Finance Authority, as conservator of Fannie Mae and Freddie Mac, arising out of the purchase of nearly $200 billion of residential mortgage-backed securities

-Mr. Fumerton has represented several Asia-based issuers, including Didi Global Inc., Nio, Inc., Baidu, Sea Ltd., iQIYI, Weibo, Pinduoduo, JA Solar, Jianpu Technology, Tal Education, Pintec, Yunji, FinVolution Group, Jumei International Holding Ltd., AirMediaGroup, Inc. and iDreamSky, in class action suits alleging that the companies made false or misleading statements to shareholders.
+• several Asia-based issuers, including Didi Global Inc., Nio, Inc., Baidu, iQIYI, Sea Ltd, Weibo, Pinduoduo, JA Solar, Jianpu Technology, Tal Education, Pintec, Yunji, FinVolution Group, Jumei International Holding Ltd., AirMediaGroup, Inc. and iDreamSky, in class action suits alleging that the companies made false or misleading statements to shareholders

-Mr. Fumerton obtained a series of victories for toymaker JAKKS Pacific, Inc. against World Wrestling Entertainment, Inc., including the complete dismissal of all of WWE’s claims, in a hotly contested federal and state court litigation, in which WWE accused JAKKS of a massive and complex RICO and bid-rigging conspiracy in procuring a video game license that has generated more than $1.4 billion in net sales, as well as several lucrative toy licenses.
+• obtaining a series of victories for toymaker JAKKS Pacific, Inc. against World Wrestling Entertainment, Inc. (WWE).
+This included the complete dismissal of all of WWE’s claims in a hotly contested federal and state court litigation in which WWE accused JAKKS of a massive and complex RICO and bid-rigging conspiracy in procuring a video game license that has generated more than $1.4 billion in net sales, as well as several lucrative toy licenses

-After a full evidentiary trial before the American Arbitration Association, Mr. Fumerton won a complete victory on behalf of SanDisk in arbitration against Samsung Electronics.
-The dispute, which has garnered significant media attention, related to the delivery of critical electronic components and patent licenses.
+• winning a complete victory on behalf of SanDisk in arbitration against Samsung Electronics that involved a full evidentiary trial before the American Arbitration Association.
+The dispute, which garnered significant media attention, was related to the delivery of critical electronic components and patent licenses

-Mr. Fumerton played a role in the prepackaged Chapter 11 reorganization plan for Central European Distribution Corporation, a producer and distributor of alcoholic beverages, which was named as the Chapter 11 Reorganization of the Year (Over $1 Billion) at the M&A Advisor Turnaround Awards.
+• counseling on the prepackaged Chapter 11 reorganization plan for Central European Distribution Corporation, a producer and distributor of alcoholic beverages, which was named as the Chapter 11 Reorganization of the Year (Over $1 Billion) at The M&A Advisor’s Turnaround Awards

 Other representative matters include:

-• successfully representing Research in Motion Limited (Canada) (now known as Blackberry Limited) and certain of its officers in obtaining the complete dismissal of several purported class action lawsuits in the Southern District of New York alleging that RIM made materially false and misleading statements regarding its PlayBook tablet;
+• Research in Motion Limited (Canada) (RIM, now known as Blackberry Limited) and certain of its officers in obtaining the complete dismissal of several purported class action lawsuits in the Southern District of New York alleging that RIM made materially false and misleading statements regarding its PlayBook tablet

-• defending Deloitte & Touche LLP in a fraud and malpractice case brought by Symbol Technologies, Inc. in the wake of a massive criminal fraud at Symbol;
+• Deloitte & Touche LLP in a fraud and malpractice case brought by Symbol Technologies, Inc. in the wake of massive criminal fraud involving Symbol

-• representing SanDisk in a two-week trial before Judge William H. Pauley in the U.S. District Court for the Southern District of New York in a breach of contract action concerning SanDisk’s U3 series of USB drives;
+• SanDisk in a two-week trial before Judge William H. Pauley in the Southern District of New York in a breach of contract action concerning SanDisk’s U3 series of USB drives

-• defending Cendant Corporation in several litigations stemming from the unprecedented accounting fraud at CUC International, one of Cendant’s predecessor entities; and
+• Cendant Corporation in several litigations stemming from unprecedented accounting fraud at CUC International, one of Cendant’s predecessor entities

-• representing French reinsurer SCOR S.A. in its $2.46 billion hostile bid for Converium Holding.
+• French reinsurer SCOR S.A. in its $2.46 billion hostile bid to acquire Converium Holding

-Mr. Fumerton has published several articles in prominent legal publications, including “Market Overreaction and Loss Causation,” The Business Lawyer, Vol. 62 (Nov.
-2006), which advocated a novel application of the PSLRA’s “bounce-back” provision — an approach that has been cited by several publicly traded corporations in major securities litigations.
+Mr. Fumerton has published several articles in prominent legal publications, including “Market Overreaction and Loss Causation” in The Business Lawyer, Vol. 62, which advocated for a novel application of the Private Securities Litigation Reform Act’s “bounce-back” provision — an approach that has been cited by several publicly traded corporations in major securities litigations.

 Credentials